Kingdom Hearts (video game): Development

 Additional content was added to the North American release that was absent in the initial Japanese release: new optional bosses, one of which, Kurt Zisa, was named after the winner of the official website's "Name-In-Game" sweepstakes, an extra difficulty level, and a teaser of Kingdom Hearts II accessible by meeting certain criteria.
-Nomura included the teaser in order to gauge fan reaction to the possibility of a sequel; he felt that if the idea was unpopular, then it would be best to leave certain events in the game unexplained.
+Nomura included the teaser to gauge fan reaction to the possibility of a sequel; he felt that if the idea was unpopular, then it would be best to leave certain events in the game unexplained.
 The new content was later added to the Japanese re-release Kingdom Hearts Final Mix.
 Final Mix included further additional content such as new items, cutscenes, and enemies, such as a new secret boss that sets up the sequel.
 The new content further hinted at plotlines that would be explained in sequels.
 Some content omitted from Kingdom Hearts was later added into Kingdom Hearts II.
-A world based on The Lion King, for instance, was unfeasible because an additional program was required to process movement on four legs—a necessity since Sora would become a lion in that world.
+A world based on The Lion King, for instance, was unfeasible due to the difficulties involved programming Sora's quadrupedal lion form.
 Due to time constraints, the developers left out an optional boss battle, similar to the Sephiroth battle, against Tifa Lockhart.
 She was later included in Kingdom Hearts II as a more developed character.